kinetikalab/project_demetra/README.md

 As a result, in such an environment, the discharge naturally optimizes itself within the region of maximal NO generation efficiency.

-**TBD – Demonstrate a 2D Plasma Drift-Diffusion model to support this claim.**
+**TBD – Demonstrate a 2D Plasma Drift-Diffusion model to prove physics intuition**

 **Final Bonus**
 In the presence of H₂O, O(¹D) predominantly generates OH radicals: